-A small, single-family house will only require a number of interconnected fire detectors, while large HMOs need a more sophisticated system - where fire detectors are linked to a control panel and alarm sounders.
+A small, single-family house will only require smoke alarms, while large HMOs need a more sophisticated system - including both smoke and heat detectors linked to a control panel and alarm sounders.

 All residential premises where people are sleeping should have some form of automatic fire detection and warning system.
+(See also Section 2 of this guide).